 Road safety is a priority for The Nationals WA with the regional road toll significantly higher than the metropolitan toll.
 We will work to improve road safety in four key areas – safe road use, safe roads and roadsides, safe speeds and safe vehicles.
 Strategies and programs that address driver behaviour all form part of the plan in keeping road users safe.

 Our justice system must ensure all people are treated equitably and have access to a fair hearing.
-This means people from various backgrounds have support to navigate the justice system regardless of ethnicity, language or socio-economic status.
-Our justice system needs reviewing to ensure incarceration is a final resort, used only if all other rehabilitation efforts have failed
+This means people from various backgrounds have support to navigate the justice system regardless of ethnicity, language, or economic status.

 Domestic and family violence

-All West Australians should have the right to feel safe, particularly in their own home.
+All Western Australians should have the right to feel safe, particularly in their own home.
 We know this is not the case for all families, with women and children most often affected.
-People living in regional areas have reduced access to services, often resulting in a family moving from their home and community to feel safe.
+People living in regional areas have reduced access to services, often resulting in a family moving from their home and community.

 The Nationals WA recognise and value the economic and social contributions of traditional owners, migrants, refugees and culturally and linguistically diverse people to regional Western Australia.
-In accordance with principles enshrined in our Constitution, we reject racism and religious prejudice, supporting equality of opportunity for all West Australians.
+In accordance with the principles enshrined in our Constitution, we reject racism and religious prejudice, supporting equality of opportunity for all Western Australians.